junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_RB/SPN-Creature-Dean-whole-novel.md

 Cas is religious and very scientific, very compassionate, a bit autistic, detached with most "normal" people, lonely, doesn't belong, but fine with it, but very quickly bond with Dean (who also apparently doesn't belong)

 can include some side characters: Balthazar, Samandriel, Charlie

+very obvious to show Cas being too different from all others, too much emotions, doesn't have friends, not popular, too lonely, too dissociated with others; not good with technologies, phone/computer etc. (emphasizing loneliness, foreshadowing)

 ###### [TBC]